Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Map of the Camino Primitivo

 If you are considering walking the pilgrimage route from Oviedo to Santiago de Compostela via the Original Way, here are the GPS tracks of our journey on the entire route, uploaded to Google maps.
-If you wish to download this GPS tracks (in KML format), to your device, click here for the zip file
+If you wish to download this GPS tracks (in KML format), for us on your device, click here for the zip file

 According to our GPS tracks, the total mileage is 331 kilometers (205.5 miles), but our official Compostela recorded 342.
 This Camino can comfortably be done in 12-14 days if you can log in about 22-24 km/ day.
 Otherwise, plan for more days.